-More in-depth questions were contemplated during the process of updating the survey instrument in 2016.
-In the interest of brevity and minimizing participant fatigue, these were once more tabled for
+More in-depth questions were contemplated during the process of updating the survey instrument in 2017.
+In the interest of brevity and minimizing participant fatigue, these were once more tabled for possible inclusion in future years.
+It is expected that this process will be revisited every year, as guided by socio-economic and technological changes.

-As in previous surveys, 2016 participants were entered into a random draw to incentivise participation while not biasing outcomes.
-Differing from 2015 and before however, \$100 Visa Gift Cards were added this year to the existing list of City facility and attraction incentives.
-This was implemented to increase participation levels among the newly recruited as well as to reduce the attrition rate among returning panelists.
+As in previous surveys, 2017 participants were entered into a random draw to incentivise participation while not biasing outcomes.
+In 2017, a cash prize draw with awards ranging in amounts from \$50 to \$1,000 replaced the City facility/ attraction and \$100 Visa Gift Card incentives awarded in 2016.
+This was implemented in an attempt to increase participation levels among the newly recruited, to reduce the attrition rate among returning panelists, and to streamline the administration of prizes.
 Residents were recruited by Mustel Group who conducted random probability sampling to best reflect the population demographics in the nine transportation zones.

-Continuing with the past methodology, residents that completed the required 2016 study components were invited via email to participate in the study.
-Next, to address the attrition in the 2015 random sample, Mustel Group conducted telephone recruitment by continuing random selection of gender, but initially focusing on residents 15-34 years of age and in specific transportation zones (demographics that were below target in the previous waves).
+As in past study waves, residents that completed the required 2016 study components were invited via email to participate in the 2017 study.
+In an effort to reduce recruiting costs, invitations were also delivered to panelists that had completed all but the diary component in 2016.
+Additionally, to address the attrition levels in the 2016 random sample and boost participation of the youth cohort (15 - 34 years), Mustel Group conducted telephone recruitment by continuing random selection of gender, but initially focusing on residents 15-34 years of age and in specific transportation zones (demographics that were below target in the previous waves).

-The survey had two main components a "person component" and a "trip component".
+The survey had two main components; a "person component" and a "trip component".

-In the person component of the questionnaire, the participants were asked to provide the following, as applicable to assist in expansion of the data and obtain general transportation characteristics:
+In the person component of the questionnaire, the participants were asked to provide the following information to assist in expansion of the data and obtain general transportation characteristics: